 PingAccess logging is handled by a high performance, asynchronous logging framework.
-Learn more in Logging.
+For more information, see Logging.
 PingAccess provides the following additional types of logging:

 Audit logging

 Logs a select subset of transaction log information at runtime plus additional details meant to facilitate security auditing and regulatory compliance.
 If you don't require auditing for interactions with a resource or interactions between PingAccess and PingFederate, it's most efficient to disable audit logging.